Volkswagen Beetle: Post-war production and success: 1945–1970

-Following the war, the Beetle experienced a significant growth in success.
-On 11 April 1945, "Stadt des KdF-Wagens bei Fallersleben", where 17,000 people lived, was officially designated "Wolfsburg".
-Official series manufacture of the saloon began on 27 December 1945; Volkswagen made fifty-five vehicles by the end of the year.
-The Volkswagen facility, initially slated for dismantling and transportation to Britain under American control in 1945, faced a lack of interest from British car manufacturers; an official report included the statement, "The vehicle does not meet the fundamental technical requirement of a motor-car [...] it is quite unattractive to the average buyer [...]
+The Beetle was successful once it began production following the end of the war.
+On 11 April 1945, Stadt des KdF-Wagens bei Fallersleben, where 17,000 people lived, was officially designated Wolfsburg.
+Official series manufacture of the saloon began on 27 December 1945; Volkswagen had produced 55 vehicles by the end of the year.
+The Volkswagen facility, initially slated for dismantling and transportation to Britain under American control in 1945, faced a lack of interest from British car manufacturers; an official report stated that "The vehicle does not meet the fundamental technical requirement of a motor-car [...] it is quite unattractive to the average buyer [...]
 To build the car commercially would be a completely uneconomic enterprise."
-Instead, the factory remained operational by producing cars for the British Army.
+Nonetheless, the factory remained operational by producing cars for the British Army.
 Allied dismantling policy changed from late 1946 to mid-1947.
 During this period, heavy industry in Germany continued until 1951.
 In March 1947, Herbert Hoover helped change policy by stating:

 There is the illusion that the New Germany left after the annexations can be reduced to a "pastoral state".
 It cannot be done unless we exterminate or move 25,000,000 people out of it.

-Major Ivan Hirst (1916–2000), a British Army officer, has been widely acknowledged for the reopening of the factory.
-Hirst was ordered to take control of the heavily bombed factory, which the Americans had captured.
+Major Ivan Hirst, a British Army officer, has been widely credited for the reopening of the Volkswagen factory.
+Hirst was ordered to take control of the heavily bombed factory, which the U.S. Army had captured.
 Recognising the scarcity of occupations in Germany and the shortage of vehicles in the British Army, Hirst persuaded the British military to order 20,000 cars, stating that it "was the limit set by the availability of materials".
 By March 1946, production capacity was rated at approximately 1,000 units per month.
 Based on an eight-hour shift in mid-1946, production was around 2,500 per month.
-At the time, about 1,800 machine tools were in operation, of which 200 were used exclusively for the key components.
+At the time, about 1,800 machine tools were in operation, 200 of which were used exclusively for the key components.